 The different toolbars are also simple to use.
 I like the stylish graphical header of each toolbar – it clearly differentiates each one.
 The tools are simple to use with sliders and pop-up tooltips.
 For those who aren’t confident with editing software, inPixio Photo Focus is a brilliant starting product because of its ease of use.

-To create this inPixio Photo Focus review the diverse selection of tools were extensively tested.
-They are split into two categories – preparation, and sharpness tools.
+To really go in-depth for this review, I tested the diverse selection of tools extensively.
+They are split into two categories – preparation and sharpness tools.
 The preparation tools are editing tools you use to first improve the basic quality of the image.

 inPixio Photo Focus has a detailed crop tool.
 You can manually crop your photos without any restraints.
 However, there are also a host of advanced settings.
 For example, you can select several different preset crop aspect ratios like 4:3, 16:9, and 7:5.